Good communication skills: A better approach

 For example, while we are talking to others,

-seldom do we stop and ask ourselves
+how seldom (or frequently) do we stop and ask ourselves

 “what is it that I am trying to communicate”?